Welcome to the The Bayside Community Garden!

 - Any found hypodermic syringes must be disposed of by calling the Oxford Street Shelter neighbor line (207) 482-5214.

-- Be as kind, welcoming, and respectful of each other as you are of the plants you tend 🙂
+- Be as kind, welcoming, and respectful of others as you are of the plants you tend 🙂